-Castle of Santa Agueda
+Castle Of Santa Agueda Spain

 If you’re looking to go sightseeing on your holiday to Cala’n Forcat, don’t miss the Castle of Santa Agueda.
 Found in Ferreries around half an hour’s drive from Cala’n Forcat, you’ll have the chance to experience some incredible scenery as well as exploring this historic landmark.

 The Castle of Santa Agueda sits 264 metres above sea level, at the third highest point in Menorca.
 There’s an ancient Roman road that leads up to the castle, as the Romans had set up a camp there many centuries ago.